Martin Gardner: Theism and religion

-Gardner was raised as a Methodist (his mother was very religious) but rejected established religion as an adult.
+Gardner was raised as a Methodist—his mother was very religious—but rejected established religion as an adult.
 He considered himself a philosophical theist and a fideist.
 He believed in a personal God, in an afterlife, and prayer, but rejected established religion.
-Nevertheless, he had abiding fascination with religious belief.
+Nevertheless, he had an abiding fascination with religious belief.
 In his autobiography, he stated: "When many of my fans discovered that I believed in God and even hoped for an afterlife, they were shocked and dismayed ...
 I do not mean the God of the Bible, especially the God of the Old Testament, or any other book that claims to be divinely inspired.
 For me God is a "Wholly Other" transcendent intelligence, impossible for us to understand.
 He or she is somehow responsible for our universe and capable of providing, how I have no inkling, an afterlife."

 Gardner described his own belief as philosophical theism inspired by the works of philosopher Miguel de Unamuno.
-While eschewing systematic religious doctrine, he retained a belief in God, asserting that this belief cannot be confirmed or disconfirmed by reason or science.
+While eschewing systematic religious doctrine, he retained a belief in God, asserting that reason or science cannot confirm or disconfirm this belief.
 At the same time, he was skeptical of claims that any god has communicated with human beings through spoken or telepathic revelation or through miracles in the natural world.
 Gardner has been quoted as saying that he regarded parapsychology and other research into the paranormal as tantamount to "tempting God" and seeking "signs and wonders".
-He stated that while he would expect tests on the efficacy of prayers to be negative, he would not rule out a priori the possibility that as yet unknown paranormal forces may allow prayers to influence the physical world.
+He stated that while he would expect tests on the efficacy of prayers to be negative, he would not rule out a priori the possibility that unknown paranormal forces may allow prayers to influence the physical world.

 Gardner wrote repeatedly about what public figures such as Robert Maynard Hutchins, Mortimer Adler, and William F. Buckley, Jr. believed and whether their beliefs were logically consistent.
-In some cases, he attacked prominent religious figures such as Mary Baker Eddy on the grounds that their claims are unsupportable.
-His semi-autobiographical novel The Flight of Peter Fromm depicts a traditionally Protestant Christian man struggling with his faith, examining 20th century scholarship and intellectual movements and ultimately rejecting Christianity while remaining a theist.
+He sometimes attacked prominent religious figures such as Mary Baker Eddy because their claims were unsupportable.
+His semi-autobiographical novel The Flight of Peter Fromm depicts a traditionally Protestant Christian struggling with his faith, examining 20th-century scholarship and intellectual movements and ultimately rejecting Christianity while remaining a theist.

-Gardner said that he suspected that the fundamental nature of human consciousness may not be knowable or discoverable, unless perhaps a physics more profound than ("underlying") quantum mechanics is some day developed.
-In this regard, he said, he was an adherent of the "New Mysterianism".
-His philosophical views in general are described and defended in his book The Whys of a Philosophical Scrivener (1983, revised 1999).
+Gardner said that he suspected that the fundamental nature of human consciousness may not be knowable or discoverable unless perhaps a physics more profound than ("underlying") quantum mechanics is someday developed.
+In this regard, he said, he belonged to "a group of thinkers known as the 'mysterians'."
+His philosophical views, in general, are described and defended in his book The Whys of a Philosophical Scrivener (1983, revised 1999).